Introduction -contractor close down limited company

 - Any tax repayments due back to the company will no longer be repayable.

-The director then needs to apply for company restoration to get the company restored.
-This is not a straightforward process, and there is a cost of £140.
+The director should then apply for company restoration in order to restore the company.
+This is not a straightforward process and there is a cost of £140.

-Closing a ltd company -members’ Voluntary Liquidation (“MVL”) (Solvent)
+Liquidating a Limited Company – Members’ Voluntary Liquidation (“MVL”) (Solvent)

 Reasons for an MVL

-An MVL is a procedure used when closing a solvent limited company.
+An MVL is a procedure which a director can use when closing a solvent limited company.
 Shareholders may choose an MVL for one of many reasons: